DavidWeiland/20211115_DW-Modal/README.md

 ## How to use dw-react-modal component :

-1. First, import "Modal from "dw-react-modal/dist/dw-react-modal"
+1. First, import Modal from "dw-react-modal/dist/dw-react-modal"

 2. In the function component, before the render, you must add the following elements :
 - a state hook with useState